maximromanov/tnt_wien_spring2018/02_CommandLine/README.md

 The prompt actually gives you a little bit of information.

-* On Mac, it has the name of the computer, followed by a :, followed by the directory where you are, followed by your username, with $ at the end.
+* On Mac, it has the name of the computer, followed by a `:`, followed by the directory where you are, followed by your username, with `$` at the end.
-* On Windows, it has PS for 'PowerShell', followed by the name of the drive (C for most of you), followed by a :, followed by the full path to where you are, with > at the end.
+* On Windows, it has `PS` for `PowerShell`, followed by the name of the drive (`C` for most of you), followed by a `:`, followed by the full path to where you are, with `>` at the end.

 When you type a command, nothing happens until you press the `Return/Enter` key.
 Some commands have output (more text that appears after you press `Return/Enter`) and others don’t.
 You cannot run another command until the prompt is given again.